-The challenge of monetization in the Latin American market consists in overcoming the obstacles of unbanked population (over 65%), intricate regulations and unstable economic systems.
-However, it is well worth the effort to gain a foothold in this promising market with its considerable middle-class growth over the past ten years .
+The challenge of monetization in the Latin American market consists of overcoming the obstacles of the unbanked population (over 65%), intricate regulations and unstable economic systems.
+However, it is well worth the effort to gain a foothold in this promising market with its considerable middle-class growth over the past ten years.

 Though we often regard Latin American countries as one region, the landscape is not uniform and the countries are at different stages of development.